Words: Edwin Okolo

 Photography: Baba Agba

-Yadichinma isn’t the only young female artist whose work is making rave reviews right now, but there are few as articulate, charismatic and fully-realised in their work as she is.
-In an industry full of poseurs and middling artists, propped up by a privilege they refuse to acknowledge, being self-taught and free of godfathers or institutional privilege elevates her as a talent to truly root for.
+Yadichinma isn’t the only young female artist whose work is making rave reviews right now, but there are only a few as articulate, charismatic and fully-realised in their work as she is.
+In an industry full of poseurs and middling artists, propped up by privilege they refuse to acknowledge, being self-taught and free of godfathers or institutional privilege elevates her as a talent to truly root for.

 Yadichinma tells me she has always dabbled in art, but she began to take it seriously while pursuing a diploma at the University of Lagos, a degree she eventually switched to visual art in 2017.
 Almost immediately, she began to attract the attention of Lagos’s art community; she quickly fell under the representation of the Whitespace Agency, who helped expose her to the scene in 2014 and ‘15 through a series of group exhibitions for young artists.
-In 2016, she was invited to showcase her work at Art X, West Africa’s biggest art fair, then in 2017, she held her first solo exhibition – the first of a handful.
+In 2016, she was invited to showcase her work at ART X, West Africa’s biggest art fair, then in 2017, she held her first solo exhibition – the first of a handful.

 Following exhibitions in Nigeria came international exhibitions in South Africa and France, magazine features, and a personal nomination (from the editor of the Intense Art Magazine) for the Orisha Prize – a prize geared towards financing solo exhibitions for young artists.
 All this attention would frazzle a lesser artist but Yadi, as she is known to close friends, is pretty unfazed by it all.

 ” I always think of myself as a channel through which my work comes.
 If you put light through a red filter, you’ll still get light, but it is going to be red.”